Deine Mariner

 Deine Mariner (born 25 April 2003) is a international rugby league footballer who plays as a er or for the Brisbane Broncos in the National Rugby League, with whom he won the 2025 NRL Grand Final.

 Background

 Mariner's father, Lapi, is a musician.
-Mariner's background is of Samoan, American Samoan and Dutch descent.
+Mariner's background is of Samoan, Tongan, English (William Charles Mariner), American Samoan and Dutch descent.
 Mariner was selected for the Australian Schoolboys team in 2021; however, due to COVID-19 pandemic in Australia, no matches were played.
 Mariner is first cousins with All Blacks Winger Caleb Clarke.

 Career

 2022

 Mariner made his first grade debut for Brisbane against Wests Tigers in round 20 of the 2022 NRL season.

 2023

 During Brisbane's game against the New Zealand Warriors in round 13 of the 2023 season, Mariner scored two tries - his first points in the NRL - while playing on the wing.
 In round 24, Mariner scored two tries for Brisbane in their 54-10 victory over Parramatta.
 Mariner played four games with Brisbane throughout the season scoring five tries.